-Rates for Registered Psychologists are $210 for a 50-minute session; for a Canadian Certified Counsellor or Registered Clinical Counsellor, the rate is $145 + GST for a 50-minute session.
+Rates for Registered Psychologists are $220 for a 50-minute session (there is not added GST); for a Canadian Certified Counsellor or Registered Clinical Counsellor, the rate is $150 + GST for a 50-minute session.
 Longer sessions are prorated accordingly.

 While counselling fees are not covered by MSP, they are tax deductible.
 Many people access psychological or counselling services through their extended health insurance plans or other third party payer systems (see below).
 Our clinicians offer limited sliding scales and this can be discussed on a case-by-case basis.
 For full time ministry professionals, such as pastors and missionaries, we provide a 15% reduction on services.

 The cost of a psychological assessment is based on a combination of factors, typically the nature and complexity of the assessment and the amount of time spent.
 Assessment quotes can be discussed with the psychologist before the commencement of the service.